pzivich/Delicatessen/docs/Reference/M-Estimator.rst

 M-Estimator
 ===========
-Reference documentation for the M-Estimator available in `deli`.
-This is the main utility in the `deli` library.
-For implementation of your own estimating equations with `deli`, see the documentation and examples provided in the 'Custom Estimating Equations' section.
+Reference documentation for the M-Estimator available in `delicatessen`.
+This is the main utility in the `delicatessen` library.
+For implementation of your own estimating equations with `delicatessen`, see the documentation and examples provided in the 'Custom Estimating Equations' section.

 M-Estimator
 ---------------------------

-.. currentmodule:: deli.mestimation
+.. currentmodule:: delicatessen.mestimation

 .. autosummary::
    :toctree: generated/